Maggie Thrash

 Honor Girl, Thrash's first book, was published by Candlewick Press in 2015.
 The book describes her early life as a teenager coming out as a lesbian while attending conservative summer camp.
 It received strongly favorable reviews and was named a finalist for the 2016 Los Angeles Times Book Prize in the Graphic Novel/Comics category.
 Her follow-up memoir, Lost Soul Be At Peace, published in 2018, explores a period of teen depression and her relationships with her family, notably her father, a federal judge.

 Thrash has also written two books in a mystery series for young adults.
 The first book called Strange Truth (formerly We Know It Was You) was published in 2016 by the Simon Pulse imprint of Simon & Schuster.
 The sequel, Strange Lies, was published in October 2017.

-Harper Perennial will publish Thrash's adult debut Rainbow Black, described as "part murder mystery, part gay international fugitive love story, part meditation on queerness and identity" in Spring 2024.
+Harper Perennial published Thrash's adult debut Rainbow Black on March 19, 2024.
+The novel was described by The Washington Post as "Part mystery, part unsparing social commentary and part queer love story, Lacey’s personal history reads a little like Demon Copperhead’s — if he were a lesbian in New Hampshire."
+It is a finalist in the fiction category for the 2024 New England Book Awards.

-Thrash currently lives in Greater Boston Massachusetts.
+Thrash currently lives in New Hampshire.
 She was a frequent contributor to Rookie, a (now defunct) online magazine for teenage girls.